Associate Professor, Graduate Coordinator

 J.M.
 Coetzee and the Limits of Cosmopolitanism.
 New York: Palgrave Macmillan, 2013.

 “The Empires Write Back: The Language of Postcolonial Nigerian Literature and the United States of America.”
-(Forthcoming June 2019 in Comparative Literature).
+Comparative Literature 71.2 (2019): 123-38.

 “An Art of Hunger: Gender and the Politics of Food Distribution in Zakes Mda’s South Africa.”
 Journal of Commonwealth Literature 53.3 (2018): 379-93. (pdf)